ssaleta/ActuatorApp/README.md

 - RoundCornerProgressBar

 #Arduino Connection:
-- I used Fritzing application to make a draw.
-I have to used HC-05 module on draw but it doesn't matter if you use module HC-05 or HC-06.
+- I used HC-05 module on draw but it doesn't matter if you use module HC-05 or HC-06.
 Only difference is that HC-05 can act as a slave and master whereas HC-06 works only as a slave.
 ![ScreenShot](https://cloud.githubusercontent.com/assets/12597823/20239854/d7f93aa8-a90a-11e6-9742-56858967ce96.png)